BraedonKlock/ToolsForTasks/README.md

 # ✨ Features

 CRUD (Create, Read, Update, Delte) operations on Jobs, Tools, Materials, and Employees

+Real-time job updates using Socket.IO (whenever a job is created, updated, or modified, owners and employees assigned to that job see the changes instantly)

 JWT-based authentication with a RESTful JSON API